The Problem with Working from Home — and Why the Mountains Fix It

 What a Working Day in Jibhi Actually Looks Like

 You wake before the alarm, because the light comes in differently here — cleaner, earlier, without the amber haze of a city morning.
 Coffee is made while the valley below is still wrapped in low cloud.
-By 8am you are at your desk, and the first two hours of work are, without exception, the most focused you have had in months.
+By 8am you are at your desk, and the first two hours of work are, without exception, the most focused you've had in months.

 Lunch is local — dal and rice at a dhaba by the river, or a meal prepared at the property.
 The afternoon work block runs through to six.
 After that, the hills are yours: a trail that climbs through cedar forest, a walk along the Tirthan river, or simply sitting on the balcony watching the light change on the ridge opposite.